seamplex/feenox/doc/tutorials/110-tensile-test/README.md

 > _Heads up_: this tutorial, being the first is also detailed and long.
 Those impatient readers might want to check directly some of the [annotated examples](https://seamplex.com/feenox/examples/) in [FeenoX webpage](https://seamplex.com/feenox/).

+For the nearly impatient, here is a summary of what we are going to achieve by the end of the tutorial:

+**Terminal mimic**

+**Paraview picture**

 # Unix philosophy {#sec:unix}